How it is different across the nations

 What else it includes

-- Disputes with your practice, employer or the GMC is provided through the professional cover provided or funded by HEE.
+- Cover for disputes with your practice, employer or the GMC is provided by HEE.

 - Out of hours work undertaken as part of your training.

 - Private work under the supervision of your clinical supervisor or educational supervisor, such as completion of insurance medical forms or cremation forms.